Skip to main content

 3. The problem is that human beings rebelled against God and were expelled from paradise (Genesis 2-3).

 4. The solution is in God's plan to rescue people from every nation, by choosing one nation, Israel.
 They were intended to be 'light to the nations' (Isaiah 49:6), but chose, instead, to focus on their own destiny.
 As a result of their continued rebellion against their God, Yahweh,* they ended up in exile, and only a small number of true believers returned to Judah (southern Israel).
 They then lived under various empires (Babylonian, Persian, Greek, Roman).
-While the Romans were in charge Jesus came, and instead of causing a political rebellion against the Roman rulers on behalf of his people, the Judeans, he brought in a Kingdom where God rules in our hearts.
+While the Romans were in charge Jesus came, and instead of causing a political rebellion against the Roman rulers on behalf of his people, the Judeans, he brought in a Kingdom where God rules in our hearts and in the life of our community or 'gathering'.
 His death and resurrection proved that he was chosen by God, and enabled all of creation to be reconciled with God (Colossians 1-2).
 It also reunited heaven and earth, which therefore means that all believers who become part of God's Kingdom are essentially living in heaven, as well as on earth, and have eternal life.
 In the future, Jesus the Messiah will return in power and glory, and claim his inheritance, which is believers from every tribe, nation, language and tongue (Revelation 7).
-The death and resurrection of the Messiah also enabled Judeans and Gentiles (those from non-Judean nations) to be reconciled (Ephesians 2).
+The death and resurrection of the Messiah also enabled Judeans and Gentiles (those from non-Judean nations) to be reconciled (Ephesians 2), as both are saved in and through the work of the Messiah.

 As you can see, the difference between the secular-materialistic worldview and the Christian one is large.
 This means that when we share our beliefs (that is, our worldview) with those from a secular-materialist background, they find it difficult to comprehend it or see the relevance of it to their lives.